 Admission to doctoral education at Nord University is formalised through the standard agreement for admissions adopted by Nord University.
-The agreement must be signed by the PhD candidate, the academic supervisor(s) and the faculty that the candidate is being admitted to.
 The agreement governs the parties' rights and obligations during the admission period and shall ensure that the candidate participates regularly in an active, relevant research environment.